cachs1/blueOptima/README.md

 ````
 ## [Setting up the Environment]

-1. Copy this policy and paste it into AWS Console IAM Policy, it is necesary for the playbook to run
+1. Open up AWS Console and copy this policy and paste it into AWS Console IAM Policy, it is necesary for the playbook to run

   `https://raw.githubusercontent.com/cachs1/blueOptima/master/policy/terraform_ansible_iam_policy.json`